kuumoneko/bkcalendar/README.md

 - Follow the Exam schedule.
 - Add filter, add subject, add lesson, etc.
 - Export to CSV file to import to other Calendar platform.
-- Watch schedule when raw web is down.
+- Watch schedule when school web is down.

 ## Usage